PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/29/prompt_response_response_8.md

     return s
 ```

-With this change, the function will not throw an error when `parsed.hostname` is `None`, and it should pass the failing test.
+With this fix, the `parsed.hostname` is checked for `None` and handled by using an empty byte string as the default value.
+This will prevent the `TypeError` that was occurring previously.

+This corrected code should pass the failing test `test_request_httprepr_for_non_http_request` and handle non-HTTP requests correctly.